Internet Archive: The Great 78 Project

-Launched in 2019, The Great 78 Project aims to digitize 250,000 78 rpm singles (500,000 songs) from the period between 1880 and 1960, donated by various collectors and institutions.
+The Great 78 Project aims to digitize 78 rpm singles and phonograph cylinders from the period between 1880 and 1960, donated by various collectors and institutions.
 It has been developed in collaboration with the Archive of Contemporary Music and George Blood Audio, responsible for the audio digitization.
+As of 2017, it had 200,000 recordings available online.
+As of September 2025, it said it had digitized 400,000 recordings.

 Netlabels

 The Archive has a collection of freely distributable music that is streamed and available for download via its Netlabels service.
 The music in this collection generally has Creative Commons-license catalogs of virtual record labels.

-Images collection
+Images

 This collection contains more than 3.5 million items.
 Cover Art Archive, Metropolitan Museum of Art – Gallery Images, NASA Images, Occupy Wall Street Flickr Archive, and USGS Maps are some sub-collections of Image collection.